History of Rio Grande do Sul: 1930's to 1960's

-In 1928, Getúlio Vargas succeeded Borges de Medeiros, and was another castillista in power.
+In 1928, Getúlio Vargas succeeded Borges de Medeiros, and was another castilhista in power.
 He sought the support of the estancieros, representing the class before the federal government, and protecting the unions they were organizing.
 Finding transportation costs to be the biggest problem, he expanded the railroads and encouraged the state's first airline, the future VARIG.
 To facilitate credit, he founded the Banco do Estado do Rio Grande do Sul.
 His greatest achievement, however, was the dissipation of old political rivalries that had long plagued Rio Grande do Sul.
 The fruit of this was the construction of the Liberal Alliance, of which he was the candidate in the national elections in 1930, losing, however to Júlio Prestes.
 But the latter would not take office, being deposed by the Revolution of 1930, which elevated Vargas to the presidency with decisive participation of the gauchos.